Shrinidhi1/New-User-Engagement-Challenge/README.md

 # New-User-Engagement-Challenge

 ##  Problem Definition
-To build a model that, given data of the user activity of month of sign up, can predict user activity for the upcoming month.
+To build a model that, given data of the user activity of a month, can predict user activity for the upcoming month.

 ##  Objectives